mt2017-tartu-shared-task/nmt-system-D/reports/report4.md

 4. Since the power of Members of the European Parliament is increasing , they will have an impact on all citizens' everyday lives : Environment , consumer protection , transport and education , culture , health , etc .
 5. Wrong tense "will have an impact" instead of "influence".
 Wrong casing in "environment".
 Article is missing.

+4.1.
+ID 151: Since the power of Members of the European Parliament is increasing , they influence all the areas of everyday life of their citizens : The environment , consumer protection , transport and also education , culture , health , etc .
+5.1.
+Tense changed to present which is good, "influence" as in the human translation instead of "impact"

+No improvement related to our changes.
+BLEU increased.

 ### 17